 I have remembered that encounter for all of these years for one reason: it was a game changer for me.
 Suddenly I looked at my practice with new eyes: how could I make this practice about moving into pleasure?
 It instantly dropped me into myself, my breath, and that moment in my body.
 This was not about hedonic pleasure but about expansive healthy movement.
 I think that Olaf’s gem of wisdom probably saved me from experiencing more yoga related injury than I have.
 It also helped to keep me honest about what feels good in my body, which is more often that not what is truly healthy for me.

 My practice these days maintains the spirit of yoga, but only some of the form.
 I find myself dropping into my needs in the moment a lot more, getting curious and playing with life.
 I do self-massage with tennis balls and I “roll out” my body with foam rollers.
 I do a full practice if I’m in the mood, but more often I take time here and there to pause and expand.
-I treat my joints gingerly because I have injured nearly all of them.
+I treat my joints with care.
 I let the energy roll through my body and up my spine as I wake it up through the movement of my hips.
-I meditate at any time of day, in the shower, and while drinking tea.
-I do alternate nostril breathing on occasion, but more often I “breathe into” my floating ribs- thats where I tend to find a little tightness.
+I micro-meditate at any time of day, in the shower, and while drinking tea.
+I do alternate nostril breathing on occasion, but more often I “breathe into” my floating ribs and thoracic spine- thats where I tend to find a little tightness.
 I move in silly ways, awakening my “kid body”, I walk on the floor on my hands and knees to rebalance my hips and spine, I handstand, I laugh… and I often spend a chunk of my morning moving into pleasure from the cozy comfort of my bed.

-My life is about moving into yoga much more than “doing” it.
+Right now my life is about moving into yoga much more than “doing” it.
+And that's sustainable.